fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/devices/personal-peripherals.md

 ## Required Licenses

-No additional licenses are required to use Teams certified personal peripherals.
+No additional licenses are required to use certified for Microsoft Teams personal peripherals.
 They're designed to work out-of-the-box with Microsoft Teams, providing a plug-and-play experience.

 ## Related articles